jeremija/bright/README.md

-# Brightness switcher for ThinkPad X230
+# Adjust brightness for ThinkPad X230

 Helps set the brightness outside X server for ThinkPad X230.
-Probably works with other laptops with Intel graphics cards.
+Probably works with other laptops making use of `/sys/class/backlight`.

 The idea was to create a binary which will have a sticky UID so no root is necessary.